Intermesh/groupoffice-docs/install/extras/libreoffice-online.rst

 Reload Group-Office and go to System Settings -> Office Online

-Then add your Collabora Code Service.
+Then add your LibreOffice Online Service.
 The default port for LibreOffice online is 9980.
 BUt with the reverse proxy setup above we're using the standard SSL port so it's not necessary to specify it.

 .. figure:: /_static/using/files/add-collabora-code-service.png